-Is it any wonder that virtual meetings are quickly replacing traditional face-to-face meetings?
+Is it any wonder that virtual communication and meetings are quickly replacing traditional face-to-face communications?
 No more conference room conflicts, or complaints about cold coffee, or demonstrative interruptions from late arrivers — not to mention the cost savings.

 Born to Bond, Even at Work